RameshCKrishnan/comand_line_test/README.md

 git push -d origin <remote_branch> to delete the remote branch git push -u origin <remote_branch> to recreate the remote branch without the commit that was removed by reset

+git remote => to see the remote name: typically "origin"